bbfrederick/rapidtide/docs/candidate_usage.md

 -   The data can be spatially smoothed at runtime (so you don\'t have to keep smoothed versions of big datasets around).
 This is quite fast, so no reason not to do it this way.
--   rapidtide2 can generate a probe regressor from the global mean of the data itself - no externally recorded timecourse is required.
+-   rapidtide can generate a probe regressor from the global mean of the data itself - no externally recorded timecourse is required.
     Optionally you can input both a mask of regions that you want to be included in the mean, and the voxels that you want excluded from the